 My first view of how this body of work actually could hang together was a powerful moment of witnessing a sonogram of creativity.
 Floating within the dark backdrop, I could see the beginnings of life forming… twisting, kicking, and stretching.

 I was now a vessel, a conduit, for the rapid multiplication of creative cells within and around me.
-I was doing the work, but a divine flywheel (that I had begun turning with great effort at the foot of the mountain) was now gaining momentum.
+I was doing the work, but a divine flywheel of creativity (that I had begun turning with great effort at the foot of the mountain) was now gaining momentum.

-When we look in on the creative process of others, we are often shown the magical moment that the flywheel has established breakthrough momentum.
+When we look in on the creative process of others, we are often shown the magical moment that the flywheel of creativity has established breakthrough momentum.
 It appears too far out of our reach, though, so we can falsely believe the game is one we cannot play.

 After all, each time at bat, all we’ve known is that grunting, sweating reality of getting the flywheel to make even one rotation.
 We push with all our might with little evidence of progress.
 We lose heart before we hit the breakthrough moment of escape velocity.